scotteza/scotteza/README.md

 Hello! 😁

 I'm Scott, an engineering leader and all-round geek.
-I am the Head of Cloud Operations at [Artlogic](https://artlogic.net/).
+I am the Chief Technology Officer at [Direct Trace](https://direct-trace.com/).

 In my spare time I read books, play guitar, garden, and learn about investing.